PoW camps on Old Dean Common & Cobham Common

 James Legge: There was a prisoner camp on the edge of Chobham Common .
 My parents lived there until the mid 1950's 7083/1207

 I have been able to identify the location given by Gordon and James.
 It is the edge of Chobham Common, not Old Dean, and was presumably a different facility.
 Many years ago I used to drive along Chertsey Road to work and I recall that there were some concrete areas leading off the road, but becoming overgrown.
 I assumed that they were left over from old war-time activities and I did not investigate any further.
-Much more recently I set out to see if I could find any remains, given that there is now nothing visible from the road.
+When this correspondence started in 2007 I set out to see if I could find any remains, given that there is now nothing visible from the road.
 I found places which were concrete roads covered by a few inches of accumulated leaf mould, and the remains of some footings, a water tank and a derelict inspection pit.
 Now all overgrown, mostly by silver birch trees.
 I assume that this was the site of the Chobham Common camp.

 Of the Chobham Common site Frank writes "My Father was a POW at the camp in Chobham.
 It was sited off the Windlesham Road just across from the Convent of The Good Shepherd.
 According to my Dad the POWs used to pinch the Nuns' chickens and eat them in the camp."
 8044.708